March 11, 2022 | Erin Bluvas, email@example.com

 He sees the big picture when it comes to public health research, and he values and fosters team science and collaboration.

--Daniela Friedman, HPEB chair and prinicpal investigator
+-Daniela Friedman, prinicpal investigator and HPEB chair

 After graduating in 2018, Noblet applied for a position with Friedman, who had just taught one of his favorite graduate classes on program evaluation.
-In his role, Noblet coordinates many of the joint projects/initiatives across the CPCRN, supports the Community Health Intervention Program’s mini-grants program and co-directs the Network’s Scholars Program.
+In his role, Noblet coordinates many of the joint projects across the CPCRN, supports the Community Health Intervention Program’s mini-grants initiative and co-directs the Network’s Scholars Program.
 In 2020, he took on additional responsibilities with the Health Literacy Initiative – a collaboration with community and clinical partners in South Carolina to improve health literacy, patient-provider communication and health outcomes.